Kiss Kiss Bang Bang: Plot

-Harry Lockhart unintentionally wins a screen test in New York City by showing remorse in an audition for a botched burglary he committed, which casting director Dabney Shaw mistakes for method acting.
-He is sent to Los Angeles for a screen test.
+When a burglary goes south, Harry Lockhart tries to hide out in a building, where he unintentionally stumbles onto a screen test in New York City.
+By showing remorse in an audition, which casting director Dabney Shaw mistakes for method acting, he wins the screen test.
+He is sent to Los Angeles for a further screen test.

 At a party there, Harry meets his childhood crush Harmony Lane and "Gay" Perry van Shrike, a private investigator hired to give him on-the-job tutelage for his screen test.
 Party host Harlan Dexter, a retired actor, has recently resolved a feud over his wife's inheritance with his estranged daughter, Veronica.

 During a stakeout at a Big Bear Lake cabin, Perry and Harry see a car being dumped in the lake.
-Noticing a female body in the trunk, Perry shoots the lock in a rescue attempt, but accidentally hits the corpse.
+Noticing a female body in the trunk, Perry shoots the lock in a rescue attempt but accidentally hits the corpse.
 They decide against reporting it as it will appear he killed her.
-Believing Harry is a private investigator, Harmony tells him of her sister, Jenna, who supposedly killed herself; he finds the lake corpse, identified as Veronica, in his bathroom and dumps it with Perry, but soon discovers Jenna used Harmony's credit card to hire Perry.
+Believing Harry is a private investigator, Harmony tells him of her sister, Jenna, who supposedly killed herself.
+He finds the lake corpse, identified as Veronica, in his bathroom and dumps it with Perry, but soon discovers Jenna used Harmony's credit card to hire Perry.
+Veronica is then reported to be dead by the press while Harry and Perry realize that the killers were at the party.
+Perry tries to get Harry to get out of L.A. as soon as possible, even telling him that Harry is not going to get the part as Harry was merely being used to lower Colin Farrell's salary for the part Harry thinks he can get.
+Harry plans to leave by plane but he reneges when he realizes that the name used to pay Perry was under Harmony's stage name.
 Harry goes to see Harmony, who accidentally cuts off his finger when she slams the door, after finding out he lied about being a private investigator.
+The trio unite at a party (which happens to have a number of people who were present at Harlan's party) to see a tape that features a young Harlan that Jenna apparently believed was her real father.